exasol/virtual-schemas/doc/development/developing-sql-dialect/implementing_mandatory_sql_dialect_classes.md

     _It is more resource-efficient and secure to load only the one single dialect that we actually need._
     _The factories are very lightweight, dialects not so much._

+4. **Add the fully qualified factory name** `com.exasol.adapter.dialects.athena.AthenaSqlDialectFactory` to the **file `/src/main/resources/META-INF/services/com.exasol.adapter.dialects.SqlDialectFactory`**  so that the class loader can find your new dialect factory.